 High and cool: classic terroirs on the eastern hills

-In addition to the pronounced northern and southern areas, Montalcino also has high-altitude vineyards directly surrounding the town and towards the east .
-Here, at 400–500 metres above sea level, we find soils full of marl, limestone and schist that have been formed from the ancient geological formations.
-The microclimate here is somewhat cooler and very suitable for traditional Brunellos with long aging potential.
-Historical producers such as Biondi-Santi (who “invented” Brunello in the 19th century) deliberately planted their vineyards on the higher slopes of Le Crete and Pievecchia at 450+ m.
-Fuligni and Salvioni are other examples of estates just southeast of Montalcino town, with vineyards at 380–450 m altitude on chalky, stony soils.
-They point out that altitude is a crucial factor for top quality: the slower ripening gives more aroma and acid balance, while the strong winds at this altitude ward off fungal diseases.
-Fuligni's elegant Brunellos show how this terroir can produce refined acidity and floral notes without losing concentration.
-Cerbaiona (in the Le Crete subzone) also enjoys a uniquely high altitude; its limestone and sandy soils produce exceptionally refined, almost ethereal wines.
-Biondi-Santi itself often harvests remarkably early at an altitude of 480 m in order to retain the natural acidity as much as possible - their young Brunellos therefore taste austere and lean in their youth, but develop in the bottle into true icon wines after decades of cellar rest .
+Besides the distinct northern and southern slopes, Montalcino also boasts high-altitude vineyards immediately surrounding the town and to the east .
+Here, at 400–500 meters above sea level, we find soils rich in marl, limestone, and schist, formed from ancient geological formations.
+The microclimate is somewhat cooler and very suitable for traditional Brunellos with long aging potential.
+Historic producers like Biondi-Santi (who “invented” Brunello in the 19th century) deliberately planted their vineyards on the higher slopes of Le Crete and Pievecchia at 450+ meters.
+Fuligni and Salvioni are other examples of estates just southeast of Montalcino town, with vineyards at 380–450 meters on calcareous, stony soil.
+They emphasize that altitude is a crucial factor for top quality: the slower ripening yields more aroma and acid balance, while the strong winds at this altitude ward off fungal diseases.
+Fuligni's elegant Brunellos demonstrate how this terroir can yield refined acidity and floral notes without sacrificing concentration.
+Cerbaiona (in the Le Crete subzone) also boasts a uniquely high altitude; its limestone and sandy soils produce exceptionally refined, almost ethereal wines.
+Biondi-Santi itself, at 480 meters, often harvests remarkably early to maximize the natural acidity – their young Brunellos taste austere and sparse in their youth, but develop in the bottle into true iconic wines after decades of cellaring .
 For lovers of traditional, long-aging Brunello, these high-altitude eastern vineyards are a paradise.

 Influence of the weather: warm and cool years

-In addition to terroir differences, the vintage also plays a major role in Brunello.
-Some years are hot and dry, others cooler or wetter – and the different sub-regions respond differently to this.
-In warm years (for example 2015, 2017), the higher and northern vineyards often prove to have the advantage: they retain more acidity, freshness and achieve more balanced alcohol values, while the hottest southern plots run the risk of overripe grapes or dehydration.
-In cool, wet years (such as 2013 or the challenging 2014), it is the other way around: the warmer southern slopes can then provide sufficient ripening, body and alcohol, while in extremely cool zones the fruit sometimes remains a bit thin or green.
-Or, as wine expert Tim Atkin MW succinctly put it: “In cooler years, wines from the southern zones add body and weight; in warmer years, wines from the northern zones bring freshness and balance” .
-Fortunately, Brunello producers have a trick up their sleeve: many houses own vineyards in multiple subzones and can blend grapes to achieve the optimal balance each year.
-It’s not uncommon for a winemaker to blend, for example, slightly earlier-picked, crisp Sangiovese from the north with fuller, late-picked fruit from the south to create a harmonious whole.
+Besides terroir differences, the vintage also plays a major role in Brunello.
+Some years are hot and dry, others cooler or wetter – and the various regions respond differently.
+In warm years (e.g., 2015, 2017), the higher-elevation and northern vineyards often prove advantageous: they retain more acidity and freshness, and achieve more balanced alcohol levels, while the hottest southern plots risk overripe grapes or dehydration.
+In cool, wet years (such as 2013 or the challenging 2014), the opposite is true: the warmer south-facing slopes can then provide sufficient ripeness, body, and alcohol, while in extremely cool zones, the fruit sometimes remains somewhat sparse or green.
+Or, as wine expert Tim Atkin MW succinctly put it: "In cooler years, wines from the southern zones add body and weight; in warmer years, wines from the northern zones bring freshness and balance."
+Fortunately, Brunello producers have a trick up their sleeve: many estates own vineyards in multiple sub-zones and can thus blend grapes to achieve the optimal balance each year.
+It's not unusual for a winemaker, for example, to blend slightly earlier-harvested, crisp Sangiovese from the north with fuller, late-harvested fruit from the south to create a harmonious whole.

-One example is the renowned Casanova di Neri estate, which has 48 hectares of vineyards spread over four different terroirs – from the warm southeastern Pietradonice vineyard (Castelnuovo dell'Abate) and the southwestern Cetine (Sant'Angelo in Colle) to plots in the cool northeastern area near Torrenieri.
-This spread allows them to select and combine grapes of optimum quality in every type of year.
-The result can be tasted in their wines: the famous Casanova di Neri Brunello “Tenuta Nuova” combines concentration with elegance and was not for nothing named “Best Wine in the World” by Wine Spectator in 2006 (for the 2001 vintage).
-Such an achievement underlines the importance of the concept of terroir – and how craftsmanship and insight into the microclimate of each year can make the difference between a good and an excellent Brunello .
+One example is the renowned Casanova di Neri estate, which has 48 hectares of vineyards spread across four distinct terroirs – from the warm southeastern Pietradonice vineyard (Castelnuovo dell'Abate) and the southwestern Cetine (Sant'Angelo in Colle) to plots in the cool northeast near Torrenieri.
+This spread allows them to select and blend grapes of optimal quality in every vintage.
+The results are evident in their wines: the renowned Casanova di Neri Brunello "Tenuta Nuova" combines concentration with elegance and was, not without reason, named "Best Wine in the World" by Wine Spectator in 2006 (for the 2001 vintage).
+Such an achievement underscores the importance of terroir – and how craftsmanship and insight into the microclimate of each year can make the difference between a good and an excellent Brunello .

 Terroir in the glass – taste the differences

-For the Brunello lover, discovering these terroir differences is a great pleasure.
-Each sub-zone adds its own accent to the Sangiovese Grosso grape: from the fragrant finesse of Montosoli, the robust warmth of Sant'Angelo, to the harmonious complexity of Castelnuovo and the classic freshness of the high eastern slopes.
+For Brunello lovers, discovering these terroir differences is a true delight.
+Each sub-zone adds its own distinct touch to the Sangiovese Grosso grape: from the fragrant finesse of Montosoli and the robust warmth of Sant'Angelo to the harmonious complexity of Castelnuovo and the classic freshness of the high-altitude eastern slopes.
 Thanks to the efforts of winemakers to vinify their crus separately or perfect blends, we can now experience the entire mosaic of Montalcino in the glass.

-Brunello is not one taste, but a palette – formed by soil, location and even the weather.
-Those who want to delve into this can discover a world of Brunello at Brunolo.nl.
+Brunello isn't just one flavor, but a palette—shaped by soil, location, and even the weather.
+Anyone who wants to delve deeper can discover a world of Brunello at Brunolo.nl.

-In short, Brunello is a wine with many faces – and that makes every bottle, from every region and every vintage, a fascinating journey of discovery for the wine lover time and again.
+In short, Brunello is a wine with many faces – and that makes every bottle, from every region and every vintage, a captivating journey of discovery for the wine lover.
 Enjoy the richness that Montalcino has to offer, and salute !